organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 end
 {% endhighlight %}

-Now head over to your index page, create an Event, input some values for the Transactions, and the show page should display the payers name and how much the payer paid!
+Now head over to your index page, create an Event, input some values for a Transaction, and the bill#show page should display the payers name and how much the payer paid!

 ### Define our own UUID.

 One nice little feature of using MongoDB is its internal use of unique IDs when declaring objects.
-Since each object has its own unique IDs, the users can simply note the object ID somewhere and retrieve the information they need on the website by recalling the IDs.
+Since each object has its own unique IDs, users can simply note the object ID somewhere and retrieve the same page they need on the website by recalling the IDs.
 I am a fan of UUID in general, since users can have quick access to their own pages, and it is much safer than incremental numbers that everyone can blindly guess.

 However, it is very unlikely that anyone is going to memorize the 24 characters in a MongoDB Object ID.
 Let's be real, even copy-pasting such long string of characters is too much to ask for some users.
 Let's change that (because we can).